-Construction firms added 25,000 employees in January and raised wages for hourly workers more steeply than other sectors, according to an analysis by the Associated General Contractors (AGC) of America of new government data.
+Construction firms added 25,000 employees in January and raised wages for hourly workers more steeply than other sectors, according to an by the Associated General Contractors (AGC) of America of new government data.
 Association officials said the industry was benefitting from relatively strong demand for construction projects as firms struggle to fill available positions in the sector.

 “Construction employment and pay gains outpaced the economy as a whole in the past year, showing that demand for projects remains strong,” said Ken Simonson, the association’s chief economist.
 “In fact, most contractors would like to hire even more workers and are raising pay in an effort to attract them.”